 Toad Hall Rifleshop and the Yeller Tom Cat Forge are located amid the rolling and fertile fields of central Iowa.
 We fondly call this part of Iowa, “Corn Patch”.
 Yes, I’ve built almost 400 muzzle loaders over the past 40 years, but if you’re seeking information on building a muzzle loader, you’ll need to go elsewhere.
-But if you’re looking for information regarding my Toad Hall Rifleshop style/methods of barrel forging, boring, reaming, and rifling a muzzle loader barrel all by hand and with no electricity what-so-ever, you’ve come to the right place.
-Now, when it comes to rifling by my instructions and benches….well….
+Now if you’re looking for information regarding my Toad Hall Rifleshop style/methods of barrel forging, boring, reaming, and rifling a muzzle loader barrel all by hand and with no electricity what-so-ever, you’ve come to the right place.
+So, when it comes to rifling by my instructions and benches….well….

 “If you have questions, I have answers.”